Leon Köhler: GT racing

-In 2022 he made his debut in the ADAC GT Masters for ID Racing.
-He drove in a Porsche 911 GT3 R together with Jaxon Evans.
-A week later he contested the 24 Hours of Nürburgring for Phoenix-IronForce Racing.
-Together with Timo Scheider, Luca Engstler and Jan-Erik Slooten he contested the Cup2-class in a Porsche 992 GT3 Cup.
-Köhler also joined Car Collection Motorsport in the Nürburgring Endurance Series and won in his second race.
+In early 2022, Köhler made one ADAC GT Masters start for ID Racing at the Red Bull Ring, sharing a Porsche 911 GT3 R with Jaxon Evans.
+A week later, he contested the 24 Hours of Nürburgring for Phoenix-IronForce Racing, placing fifth in Cup2 alongside Timo Scheider, Luca Engstler and Jan-Erik Slooten.
+Köhler also joined Lionspeed by Car Collection Motorsport to drive an Audi R8 LMS Evo II in the Nürburgring Langstrecken-Serie and won the SP9 Pro-Am class twice.